kapawlak/128A_Remote/128ASite/covid.md

 $$
 :::

-The units of $R_0$ defined above become new infections per recovery, and a little thought about this tells us why epidemiologists are so interested in its value.
+The units of $R_0$, called the **basic reproduction number**, defined above become new infections per recovery, and a little thought about this tells us why epidemiologists are so interested in its value.

 ::: Question
 Using the definition and units of $R_0$ given in [Eq](#Eq-R0), give arguments for the following questions: